thegoatrodeo/hashicorp-and-zero-trust/Readme.md

   - arn:aws:iam::aws:policy/AdministratorAccess
 ```

+---
 ## File: setup-cloud-client
+The setup-cloud-client script is the script that is run when Instruqt initially loads.
+To successfully start the Instruqt lab, all instructions in setup script need to be run with an `exit 0`.

-Set the Variables for Terraform Version and Download link.
+Set the variables for Terraform version and download link.
 The [Terraform Download Page](https://www.terraform.io/downloads.html) can be used to get and change the latest version or platform for the Terraform binary.

 ```bash tangle:./track_scripts/setup-cloud-client